WillAdams/gcodepreview/README.md

   - DXF: support for arcs (which may be used to make circles) (6/1/24)
   - Specialty toolpaths such as Keyhole which may be used for dovetail as well as keyhole cutters
+  - Support for curves along the 3rd dimension

  Deprecated feature: